gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideDeploying.md

 and <a
 href="DevGuideCodingBasics.html#DevGuideJSON">working with JSON data</a>, server-side scripts that receive and parse HTTP requests sent through the GWT <a href="/javadoc/latest/com/google/gwt/http/client/RequestBuilder.html">RequestBuilder</a>, or GWT RPC (see <a href="#DevGuideDeployingServletContainerUsingRPC">&quot;Deploying on a servlet container using RPC&quot;</a> section below).

-<p>For an example of deploying GWT application files to a web server, suppose you want to deploy the <a href="http://gwt.google.com/samples/DynaTable/DynaTable.html">DynaTable</a> application on a web server, serving files from <code>/web/apps/dynatable_app/</code>.
+<p>For an example of deploying GWT application files to a web server, suppose you want to deploy the DynaTable application on a web server, serving files from <code>/web/apps/dynatable_app/</code>.
 Once you've run the GWT compiler and generated the output in the <code>war/dynatable</code> directory, all you need to do is copy the host HTML page and stylesheet over to <code>web/apps/dynatable_app/</code> and copy the contents of the <code>war/dynatable</code> subdirectory to <code>/web/apps/dynatable_app/dynatable/</code>.
 At this point, the application is deployed.
 However, there are a few important points to keep in mind to make sure your application is properly deployed:</p>

 <p></p>
 <ul>